gurkeetsingh/comptia-linux--notes/README.md

-hello these are my notes for the linux
+# Hello these are my notes for the linux